 Figuring Out Which Social Channels to Use for Your Biz

 For those who have delved into social marketing, you know that it’s not a walk in the park.
 Implementing social media for small business takes time, effort and optimization.
 And learning.
 AND research.
-The good news → any small business owner can learn how to utilize social networks to help grow their business!
+The good news → any small business can learn how to utilize social networks for digital marketing!

 Social Media for Small Business

 The below social media list in rank order.
 However, it’s important to note that the actual size of a social network isn’t what it’s all about.
 Don’t get us wrong, it is necessary to an extent, but ultimately your unique content, delivery, and audience have the final say.

 In other words, you need to be choosy when deciding on which platform to utilize.
 Each network caters to particular audiences, and the information they share is in a particular context.
 Think about it; you wouldn’t communicate the same way on Instagram as you would on LinkedIn or Google Plus as you would Pinterest.